Five Point - Earnings Call - Q2 2025

 As a reminder, if you'd like to ask a question, please press star one.
 Our next question is from David Lundgren, private investor.

+Yeah, hi.
+Thank you for taking my question.
+I had a question about using your cash.
+I didn't know if you consider using some of the cash to buy back shares.
+David, yeah, thanks for asking.
+A number of people are interested in that question.
+Currently, under our senior note indenture, we are not able to do that.
+That's part of what we're looking at as we look to perhaps refinance those notes.
 Okay.
-I guess the elephant in the room that rarely gets discussed on these calls is the stock price being well below book value.
-I’ve been a shareholder for many years, and I’m curious whether you’re planning to address that or look into why the market isn’t valuing the company as it should be.
+I guess the elephant in the room that rarely gets discussed on these calls is that the stock price being well below book value.
+I've been a shareholder for many years, and I'm curious, like, if you're ever going to try to address that or look into reasons why the market isn't valuing you where you should be.

 Thank you.
-Our next question is from Ben Fader-Rattner [Analyst] (Nexus Capital).
+Our next question is from Ben Fader-Rattner with Nexus Capital.

-Hi, I just wanted to clarify something you said.
-You mentioned there would be some debt paydown when you eventually refinance the bonds.
-I think previously you talked about $100 million to $200 million of debt paydown.
+Hi, I just wanted to clarify something that you said.
+You said that there would be some debt paydown when you eventually refinance the bonds.
+I think previously you talked about $100 to $200 million of debt paydown.
 Is that still the right number?

-You know, Ben, this is Kim — thank you.
-That will be determined at the time we enter into the transaction.
-I don’t know what the exact number will be at that point.
-Given that the market is changing daily, it’s important for us to assess our needs and the broader environment when that time comes.
+You know, Ben, this is Kim.
+Thank you.
+That will be determined at the time when we enter into the transaction.
+I don't know what it will be at that time.
+Given that the market is changing daily, it's important for us to assess our needs and everything as that day comes.

 Thank you.
 There are no further questions at this time.
-I’d like to hand the floor back over to Dan Hedigan [President and Chief Executive Officer] (Five Point Holdings) for any closing comments.
+I'd like to hand the floor back over to Dan Hedigan for any closing comments.

 Thank you, Paul.
 On behalf of our management team, we thank you for joining us on today's call, and we look forward to speaking with you next quarter.